akak92/NLP-Vitae/README.md

 # NLP-Vitae
 Automated extraction of key information from resumes using OCR and Named Entity Recognition (NER) for streamlined data integration.
+Also extract photo's using face recognition.

 ### Languages / Frameworks used:
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)